Top 5 Common Reasons a Real Estate Closing Is Delayed

 at great prices!

-The average home sale takes 30 to 45 days.
+The average home sale takes 30 to 45 days in 2025.
 This timeline applies to standard transactions that require mortgage applications, appraisals, inspections, and insurance.
 Cash transactions that don’t require a lender can close much more quickly.
 Conversely, sales that include first-time buyer programs or backing from the Federal Housing Administration involve more paperwork and can consequently take two months or more to close.
 The personal needs of the buyers or sellers can also contribute to a closing taking longer than usual.

 Many people could abide a prolonged closing if they had anticipated it.
 Unexpectedly delayed closings are often more frustrating.
 Here’s why you might find your closing delayed.